Atest of self-managed cognitive-behavioral therapy (CBT) conducted live

 Computers and the Internet were simply the vehicles for delivering the

 service.
 The real work involved interactions between patients and clinicians,

 he said.
 "At the 'back end,' therapists could follow each patient,

 monitor any regression, and produce daily ratings."

-Litz, of the Boston Veterans Affairs Healthcare, Boston University School
+Litz, of Boston Veterans Affairs Healthcare, Boston University School of

-of Medicine, and the National Center for Posttraumatic Stress Disorder,
+Medicine, and National Center for Posttraumatic Stress Disorder, collaborated

-collaborated with Charles Engel, M.D., M.P.H., of the Uniformed Services
+with Charles Engel, M.D., M.P.H., of the Uniformed Services University of the

 The intervention was geared toward the needs of military service members,

 who are often short of spare time and are concerned about the stigma attached